Swahili: Origin

 Omani Arabic is the source of most Arabic loanwords in Swahili.
 In the text "Early Swahili History Reconsidered", however, Thomas Spear noted that Swahili retains a large amount of grammar, vocabulary, and sounds inherited from the Sabaki language.
 In fact, while taking account of daily vocabulary, using lists of one hundred words, 72–91% were inherited from the Sabaki language (which is reported as a parent language) whereas 4–17% were loan words from other African languages.
 Only 2–8% were from non-African languages, and Arabic loan words constituted a fraction of that.
-According to other sources, around 40% of the Swahili vocabulary comes from Arabic.
+According to other sources, about 40% of the Swahili vocabulary comes from Arabic.
 What also remained unconsidered was that a good number of the borrowed terms had Bantu equivalents.
 The preferred use of Arabic loan words is prevalent along the coast, where local people, in a cultural show of proximity to, or descent from, Arab culture, would rather use loan words, whereas the people in the interior tend to use the Bantu equivalents.
 It was originally written in Arabic script.

 The earliest known documents written in Swahili are letters written in Kilwa, Tanzania, in 1711 in the Arabic script that were sent to the Portuguese of Mozambique and their local allies.
 The original letters are preserved in the Historical Archives of Goa, India.